NSWRL 1985 Premiers

 The semi-finals began with a bang for the Bulldogs, claiming a famous victory against Balmain thanks to a runaway try from centre Andrew Farrar in the last minute of extra time.

-A disappointing 16-7 defeat to Minor Premiers St George saw the old rivalry against Parramatta reignite once more, with Canterbury piling on a demoralising 26-nil win over their rivals.
+A disappointing 16-7 defeat to Minor Premiers St George saw the old rivalry against Parramatta reignite once more, with Canterbury executing a dominant 26-nil win over their rivals.

-Ryan's tactics proved to be paramount in the Grand Final against the highly fancied Dragons in the decider - and doing so without talismanic five-eighth Terry Lamb.
+Ryan's tactics proved to be paramount in the Grand Final against the highly fancied Dragons - all the while doing so without talismanic five-eighth Terry Lamb, who was sidelined with injury.

-His replacement came in the form of youngster Michael Hagan, who was up to the task after featuring in 20 matches during the season; albeit in the centres.
-He provided a sturdy link, combined well with Mortimer and backed himself in defence all game.
+His replacement came in the form of youngster Michael Hagan, who proved he was up to the task after playing 20 matches with aplomb during the season; albeit in the centres.
+Hagan combined well with Mortimer, provided a study link and backed himself in defence.

-The methodical preparation demanded that Canterbury lock up their opponents in their own half, with the 'bombs' proving to be the favoured method of keeping their fullback in his own in-goal.
+The methodical preparation demanded that Canterbury lock up their opponents in their own half, with kicking 'bombs' proving to be the favoured method of keeping their fullback behind the goal posts.

 1985 Grand Final Moment: Mortimer Sneaks Down the Sideline

-The systematic, ruthless and no-frills football wasn't endorsed by those who preferred a free-flowing match, but it was what won Grand Finals - the wedge defence from Canterbury kept their opponents scoreless until the 74th minute.
+The systematic, ruthless and no-frills football wasn't endorsed by pundits who preferred a free-flowing match, but it was the formula that won Grand Finals - Canterbury's 'wedge' defence kept their opponents scoreless until the 74th minute.

-A Peter Mortimer try in the 29th minute and a field goal from Farrar in the 72nd kept the buffer to seven points for much of the match, with the one-pointer from the centre ultimately sealed the win.
+A Peter Mortimer try in the 29th minute and a field goal from Farrar in the 72nd kept a big enough buffer for much of the match, with the one-pointer ultimately being the difference between the two sides.

-Mortimer carried out the plan brilliantly, and while he and Ryan at times didn't meet eye-to-eye at times, the architect and the general were on common ground, combining to execute the 7-6 victory.
+Halfback Mortimer carried out the plan brilliantly, and while he and Ryan at times throughout the season failed meet eye-to-eye, the architect and the general were on common ground when it mattered most.

 Canterbury-Bankstown Bulldogs 7 (Peter Mortimer try; Andrew Farrar goal; Andrew Farrar field goal) def St George Dragons 6 (Steve Morris; Michael O'Connor goal)